 In its work to date, the Dream Team has:

--- Made progress against childhood solid cancers, with many emerging therapeutics against diseases such as neuroblastoma, glioblastoma, medulloblastoma, osteosarcoma, Ewing sarcoma and rhabdomyosarcoma just now entering the clinics, or scheduled to enter into Phase 1 testing over the next 1-3 years.
+- Made progress against childhood solid cancers, with many emerging therapeutics against diseases such as neuroblastoma, glioblastoma, medulloblastoma, osteosarcoma, Ewing sarcoma and rhabdomyosarcoma just now entering the clinics, or scheduled to enter into Phase 1 testing over the next one to three years.

 Poul Sorensen, MD, PhD, University of British Columbia, Vancouver, Canada

-Donald W. Parsons, MD, PhD, Baylor College of Medicine, Houston, TX
+Donald W. Parsons, MD, PhD, Baylor College of Medicine, Houston, Texas

 Michael D. Taylor, MD, PhD, The Hospital for Sick Children, Toronto, Canada

-Michael C. Jensen, MD, Seattle Children’s Hospital, Seattle, WA
+Michael C. Jensen, MD, Seattle Children’s Hospital, Seattle, Washington

-Paul Sondel, MD, PhD, University of Wisconsin, Madison, WI
+Paul Sondel, MD, PhD, University of Wisconsin, Madison, Wisconsin